ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 It is common that those headers are returned by HTTP intermediaries such as API gateways and reverse proxies.

+Almost all rate-limit headers implementations do not use subsecond precision, because the conveyed values are usually subject to response-time latency.

 Commonly used header field names are:

 - `X-RateLimit-Limit`, `X-RateLimit-Remaining`, `X-RateLimit-Reset`;